-One of the most expensive medical treatments today is that of IVF in Wisconsin.
+One of the most expensive medical treatments today is that of IVF.
 The stress of paying for an IVF treatment starts the day couples learn about their infertility.
 When it comes to this advanced treatment, there is no aspect that comes at an easy to afford cost.
 At an average, One cycle IVF cost in Wisconsin starts from $9,000 without medication.

 |Green Bay||$ 9,500|

-The IVF cost with medication ranges between $12,000 and $17,000 in Wisconsin.
+The IVF cost with medication ranges between $12,000 and $17,000.
 The package patients get largely depends on how much the fertility clinic collaborates with them.

 There are several Wisconsin IVF clinics offering an easy to pay for the package with a transparent breakdown of cost.
 This saves patients the stress of hidden and unpredictable costs.

 The cost may vary according to the treatment plan designed for an individual.
 To best understand the costs, patients can consult financial counselors at the Wisconsin fertility clinic.
 The cost quoted is for patients with no insurance.
 It may be subject to change for candidates with an insurance coverage or an out of network financing plan.